syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-‘Open the Word document.
+‘Opens the Word document.

 Dim doc As WordDocument = New WordDocument("Template.docx", FormatType.Docx)

-‘Iterate through sections
+‘Iterates through sections

 For Each sec As WSection In doc.Sections

 Dim para As IWParagraph = sec.AddParagraph()

-‘Append page field to the paragraph
+‘Appends page field to the paragraph

 para.AppendField("footer", FieldType.FieldPage)